SpaceX's latest Starship test flight ends with another explosion

 This time, wreckage from the latest explosion was seen streaming from the skies over Florida.
 It was not immediately known whether the spacecraft's self-destruct system had kicked in to blow it up.

 The 403-foot (123-meter) rocket blasted off from Texas.
 SpaceX caught the first-stage booster back at the pad with giant mechanical arms, but engines on the spacecraft on top started shutting down as it streaked eastward for what was supposed to be a controlled entry over the Indian Ocean, half a world away.
-Contact was lost as the spacecraft went into an out-of-control spin.
+Contact was lost less than 10 minutes into the flight as the spacecraft went into an out-of-control spin.

 Starship reached nearly 90 miles (150 kilometers) in altitude before trouble struck and before four mock satellites could be deployed.
 It was not immediately clear where it came down, but images of flaming debris were captured from Florida, including near Cape Canaveral, and posted online.